 Fibrous dysplasia is a very rare disorder affecting bone development.
 It’s caused by a gene mutation at conception, but it is not hereditary.
 Individuals with this condition develop fibrous tissue in place of normal bone, which affects structural integrity and strength and could lead to bone fracture and deformity.
 While the condition can appear in any part of the body, most cases affect the skull or long bones of the arms or legs.

 This challenging medical condition typically doesn’t generate any symptoms and is often discovered in x-rays conducted for an unrelated condition.
 However, recognizing and diagnosing the condition is best handled by an orthopedic specialist, like Dr. Daniel C. Allison at his practice in Los Angeles.
-Most practitioners are not as experienced as Dr. Allison in treating this highly unique bone disorder, which requires advanced surgical skills needed to restore damaged bone while preserving the surrounding tissue.Contact A Bone Specialist
+Most practitioners are not as experienced as Dr. Allison in treating this highly unique bone disorder, which requires advanced surgical skills needed to restore damaged bone while preserving the surrounding tissue.Contact A Fibrous dysplasia Specialist

 Most people with fibrous dysplasia don’t have any symptoms and often the disorder is diagnosed when an X-ray is taken for an unrelated medical reason.